alan-turing-institute/REG-handbook/content/docs/working_at_the_turing/expenses.md

 Detailed instructions for making a booking can be found on [Mathison](https://mathison.turing.ac.uk/page/2738). <!-- This link still gives info about the Docusign method but I've added a comment on the page to ask them to update it-->
 The most straight forward way to do this is as follows:

-1. Complete the 'Travel request' form on ERP.
+1. Complete the 'Travel request' form on ERPx.
 This can be found under Expenses > Travel Request and "Send for approval".
 1. This will be sent to the budget holder and should appear under 'In progress' on your expenses page.
 1. Ping your budget holder to approve the request, as they will not be notified.
 1. Once approved, your request will appear under 'approved'.
 You will not receive an email about this so keep checking.